Brian Eno: Political activism

 In April 2021, Eno was a participant in the "Live for Gaza", online concert which was held in April.
 2021 Artists from Gaza included Gaza's first rock group Osprey V, Wafaa Alnjeili, and Badeel Band.

-Brian Eno is an early and prominent member of Democracy in Europe Movement 2025 (DiEM25) where he contributes, issues statements, and takes part in media events and discussions.
+Eno is an early and prominent member of Democracy in Europe Movement 2025 (DiEM25) where he contributes, issues statements, and takes part in media events and discussions.

 In October 2023, Eno signed an open letter of artists for ceasefire during the Israeli bombardment of Gaza.
 In November 2023, he signed an open letter calling for a ceasefire and an end to Israel's blockade of the Gaza Strip.
 In May 2025, Eno accused Microsoft of complicity in Israeli war crimes in the Gaza war for providing Israel with AI and cloud services.
 Eno promised to donate his original fee for the Windows 95 start-up chime to the victims in Gaza.

-Eno organized and performed at the Together for Palestine benefit concert at Wembley Arena in London.
+In September 2025, Eno organised and performed at the Together for Palestine benefit concert at Wembley Arena in London.
 The event raised over $2.0 million for Palestinian charities.

+In July 2026, Eno was among 120 people who wrote an open letter, organised by Patriotic Millionaires, to Prime Minister Andy Burnham, in which they asked to be taxed more.